A talk with the boss

 We’re focused on growth, yes.
 But you don’t continue to grow if you make short-term decisions that don’t first consider the people you’re serving … eventually those kinds of choices come back around, usually with not-so-great consequences.

-I’m confident that the foundation Bob James created and that his son Tom built this great company on will continue to be the reason for our ongoing success.
+I’m confident that the foundation Bob James created and that Tom built this great company on will continue to be the reason for our ongoing success.
 It’s worked for more than half a century; I don’t see any reason to change the fundamental principles that got us where we are today.